egiberne/free-menu-app/src/STEP_BY_STEP.md

 ## Step 63 | Create a footer element

-## Step 64 | Create hyperlink elements in the footer
+## Step 64 | Create  p elements in the footer with a hyperlink

+## Step 65 | Create a p element in the footer with an address

+## Step 66 | Create a hr element

+## Step 67 | Update the height of the hr element

+## Step 68 | Update the backaground color of the hr element

+## Step 69 | Update the border color of the hr element

+## Step 70 | Update the height of the hr element